BeckmannLab/AD-DEGs-genome-updates/README.md

 # AD-DEGs-genome-updates

-Code for *Lund et al.* **Differentially Expressed Genes in Alzheimer’s Disease Vary with Updates to the Human Genome Reference**
+Code for *Lund et al.* **Updates to the reference genome alter the detection and direction of genes differentially expressed in Alzheimer’s disease**

 ## Folders